-Tim and Cheryl Broadbent are excited to finally adopt Mona, a beautiful baby girl until the baby's biological father starts stalking them, and their world turns upside down, through intimidation, manipulation, and violence, he is determined to take his daughter back.Written by
+Tim and Cheryl Broadbent are excited to finally adopt Mona, a beautiful baby girl.
+But when the baby's biological father starts stalking them, their world turns upside down: through intimidation, manipulation, and violence, he is determined to take his daughter back.Written by

 When a police officer is showing Tim and another officer security footage, the photo revealed is a reverse shot of the famous Columbine security footage, of Eric and Dylan in the cafeteria of the Columbine high school.
 See more »

 5 of 11 people found this review helpful.

 Was this review helpful to you?